Tyrn/wei/the-insider-en.typ

 IC is  yourself.
 They will just rob us and that's it.
 Or, were you  bulling me?"

      "I didn't bull you, Kissur.
-Just get it - the contract has been signed.
+Just get it---the contract has been signed.
 That's it.
 Finita la comedia.
 These stocks  are IC's property.
 If they find out  that an international company can have its  property taken away from it on  your planet just  because some authorities think that  some bribes  were